open-access-policies/health-tech/_operational_policies/OP-POL-001.md

 - Cryptographic keys shall be securely destroyed as soon as they are no longer required for business or legal purposes.
 - Key destruction shall use cryptographically secure deletion methods (e.g., cryptographic erasure, overwriting with random data multiple times).
 - HSMs shall perform secure key zeroization procedures.
-- Physical destruction of media that stored keys shall be performed in accordance with the `Media Sanitization and Disposal Policy` and be verified and documented.
+- Physical destruction of media that stored keys shall be performed in accordance with the `Data Retention and Disposal Policy (OP-POL-003)` and be verified and documented.
 - All key destruction activities shall be logged and auditable.

 **3.3 Digital Certificates and Public Key Infrastructure (PKI)**